 Major reasons for drops are:

 Forward drops are essentially packets dropped for a valid known reason.
-They can generally be ignored and will not cause performance penalties, unlike real data traffic drops.
+They can generally be ignored and do not cause performance penalties, unlike real data traffic drops.

 When the switch receives an invalid frame, it is dropped as an error.
 Examples of this include frames with FCS or CRC errors.
 See the later section "CRC — FCS — cut-through switching" for more details.